 Mode.
-The Access Point's wireless network mode is displayed here.
+The Access Point's wireless network mode which could be B, G, mixed or disabled. is displayed here.

 SSID 1-4.
 The Access Point's SSIDs that have been configured are displayed here.

 Channel.
 The Access Point's Channel setting for the SSID is shown here.